 Guest accommodation at Duba Explorers consists of six tents.
 In common with the communal structure, each is set up on an elevated deck.
 The interiors include a double bed with mosquito nets, bedside tables and lighting, a standing fan, a writing desk and chair, seating at the foot of the bed, and ample storage space.
 The en-suite facilities comprise flush toilet, twin washbasins, and walk-in shower.
 Every tent also benefits from a private veranda, complete with comfy chairs.
 This is the perfect place to relax and enjoy views of the surrounding floodplains, including the local wildlife!

-Little Machaba’s activity list is made up of both land- and water-based activities.
+Duba Explorer’s activity list is made up of both land- and water-based activities.
 However, please note that the availability of mokoro excursions depends on water levels during your stay.
-Also, walking safaris are possible only when an expert guide is in camp.
+Also, walking safaris are only possible when an expert guide is in camp.

-– Also enjoyed in the presence of an expert guide, walks are fantastic for anyone interested in taking a really close look at the smaller lives of the Delta – its plants, insects, and bird species.
+Guided walks- Enjoyed in the presence of an expert guide, walks are fantastic for anyone interested in taking a closer look at the smaller lives of the Delta – its plants, insects, and bird species.
 Bird highlights include white-backed night heron, wattled crane, and the mysterious Pel’s fishing owl!

-– Please note, this activity is seasonal and usually only operates between June and September.
-Motorised boats and mekoros are used to explore the waters of the camp’s concession.
-L can look out for hippo and a variety of waterbirds, as well as plenty of big game species coming to quench their thirst on the banks of the channels.
+Boat trips- This activity is seasonal and usually only operates between June and September.
+Motorised boats and mokoros are used to explore the waters of the camp’s concession.
+You can look out for hippo and a variety of waterbirds, as well as plenty of big game species coming to quench their thirst on the banks of the channels.